 Despite having edited or written more than 500 books, it’s surprising how little of Isaac Asimov’s work has made it to film.
 Previous adaptations include the misguided Will Smith feature I, Robot, the lame Bicentennial Man with Robin Williams and two B-grade adaptations of Nightfall.
 This is a disappointing collection considering the amount of great science fiction material Asimov created.
 In all these cases, screen writers have either ignored most of the original source material or distorted it so badly it became unrecognisable.

-The possibilities for extending the Foundation series in multiple directions is easy to imagine.
+If they manage to make a compelling first series, there is a vast amount of material they could use to produce more.
 The Foundation books alone are enough for another twelve movies and are set in the same fictional universe (but in a later time period) as Asimov’s Robot Series.
 What about a robot mini series based on Asimov’s robot novels The Caves of Steel, The Naked Sun and The Robots of Dawn?
 If you’re a producer, I encourage you to look into it – whether or not this current adaptation makes it.

 “Isaac Asimov had writer’s block once,” fellow science fiction writer Harlan Ellison said, referring to Asimov’s impressive output.
 “It was the worst ten minutes of his life.”

 Asimov’s Foundation tells the story Hari Seldon, a scientist who has figured out how to predict the future based on a branch of mathematics he developed called psychohistory.
 The behaviour of a mass of people is predictable if the quantity of this mass is very large.
 The larger the mass (in this case galactic populations), the more predictable the future.